Skip to main content

 9: ‘Shine’ (2007)

-With 2002’s Travelogue – orchestral re-recordings of some of the best Joni Mitchell songs – Mitchell announced she would release no further new material.
-Plagued by health issues and disillusioned with the music industry, she returned to painting (her first love), and fans got used to basking in her incredible back catalogue.
+Since Travelogue, and the assumption that there would be no new Mitchell material to come, fans got used to basking in her incredible back catalogue.
 But, five years later, Mitchell surprised everybody when she returned with Shine, a truly great album that meditates on the state of the world.

-“One day I was sitting staring out to sea at my house in Canada and just feeling so grateful to have such a beautiful place,” Mitchell said in 2007.
+“One day I was sitting staring out to sea at my house in Canada and just feeling so grateful to have such a beautiful place,” she said in 2007, recalling how the album’s opening song, One Week Last Summer, came to her.
 “I ran in and I played this piece on the piano which is the first cut on the album.”
-Further songs followed, some inspired by contemporary conflicts such as Iraq, others by the climate crisis.
+Further songs followed, some inspired by contemporary conflicts such as the Iraq War, others by the climate crisis.
 The gravity of the themes is reflected in the minimalist approach to the music, which also features guest appearances from singer-songwriter James Taylor and bassist and Mitchell’s former husband Larry Klein.

 Must hear: Hana